pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 ### Set up motion controls
 The goal is to set up Cemu to use the Steam Deck's DSU server (courtesy of Steam Gyro DSU) to supply motion data that Cemu can use.
 If you've set up a static IP for your Steam Deck, these steps should only need to be done once.

-1. On your Steam Deck, start Moonlight, then start a stream to your host.
 1. Start Cemu.
 2. Go to Options > Input settings
 3. On Emulated controller, select Wii U Gamepad